erpland/ArcadeGames/README.md

 # ArcadeGames- Android - JAVA
-Creative take on 3 simple arcade games with animations and fragments.
+Creative take on 3 simple arcade games with animations, fragments and threads.
 Includes Register/Login using Firebase Auth and Realtime DB as server.

 # Street Driver